-Our formal diversity statement: We intentionally strive to create an educational environment that is inclusive, open, and welcoming to all individuals, regardless of race, ethnicity, national origin, gender identity, disability, age, and other differences, both visible and invisible.
-We respect differences in others, understand the advantages that come from diverse perspectives and life experiences.
-To that end, we aspire to offer a supportive culture that empowers individuals to be their best self while stimulating exchange and appreciation of differences.
+The I-O Psychology Program has a formal diversity statement: We intentionally strive to create an educational environment that is inclusive, open, and welcoming to all individuals, regardless of race, ethnicity, national origin, gender identity, disability, age, and other differences, both visible and invisible.
+We respect differences in others and understand the advantages that come from diverse perspectives and life experiences.
+To that end, we aspire to offer a supportive culture that empowers individuals to be their best selves while stimulating exchange and appreciation of differences.